-Next, click Start Counting, focus at the top of the sample, click OK, and begin counting [1].
+Next, click Start Counting [1], focus at the top of the sample, click OK, and begin counting [2].

+SCREEN: To be provided by Authors: Start counting being clicked

-SCREEN: To be provided by Authors: Starting counting being clicked, top of sample being focused, and Ok being clicked
+SCREEN: To be provided by Authors: Top of sample being focused, and Ok being clicked

-Use the focusing knob to move through the 10-micron sampling depth and count any follicles in which the oocyte nucleus comes into focus [1].
+Use the focusing knob to move through the 10-micron sampling depth and look within the counting frame for any follicles in which the oocyte nucleus comes into focus, then click next to move to the next site [1].

 SCREEN: To be provided by Authors: Sample being moved through, then shot of primordial follicle with oocyte nucleus in focus